Operation First Response

 - Families search for help via the internet after their family member is wounded.
-Upon finding our website, families have the option of requesting our services via email or telephone.
+Upon finding our website, families have the option of requesting our services via our online application.

 - Many wounded Service Members who have received OFR services refer fellow comrades to us for help.